 How we started

 Marlow resident Tim Ashburner conceived the idea for Marlow FM in 2006.
 After two four-week test broadcasts in 2007 and 2009, from a church hall and a pub, Ofcom granted Marlow FM a full-time community radio licence.
-The station went on air from its studios at Longridge, Quarry Wood Road, Marlow at midday on Wednesday May the 11th 2011.
+The station went on air from its original studios at Longridge, Quarry Wood Road, Marlow at midday on Wednesday 11th May 2011.